yamcs/yamcs/README.md

 ### Run Simulation

 For demo and development purposes we work with an all-in-one simulation environment that uses many Yamcs features.
-In this simulation, Yamcs receives TM from a simple simulator that emits data of a landing spacecraft.
+In this simulation, Yamcs receives TM from a simple simulator of a landing spacecraft.
 Yamcs can also send some basic TC.
 The simulator starts together with Yamcs as a subprocess.

     ./run-simulation.sh